 Caregivers were asked whether their child completely excluded from their diet any of the following: seafood; nuts; red meat; eggs; chicken; gluten; dairy.
 The definition of ‘completely exclude’ was that they ‘never eat the item on its own, or as part of a prepared dish’.
 Caregivers were not asked for the reason for the dietary exclusions.

 Two-thirds of children (around 66 percent) did not exclude any foods from their diet.

-The food groups or ingredients they were most likely to exclude were seafood and nuts (Table 9)..
+The food groups or ingredients they were most likely to exclude were seafood and nuts (Table 9).